 There are several key environmental factors that influence the life sciences’ market attractiveness.
 Among these the UK has global leadership in real world evidence and data science, and world-class capabilities across the spectrum of life sciences research.
 We fall short, however, when it comes to adoption and efficient diffusion of ‘value-shown’ innovative medicines and health technologies by the NHS.
 EMIG believes that Brexit negotiations must work to enhance the UK’s leadership in research, while identifying new opportunities to accelerate access for patients.
 To do this Government should:-

-Establish a whole system perspective among all Government departments
+establish a whole system perspective among all Government departments

-Ensure that stability and predictability are key principles upon which discussions are based
+ensure that stability and predictability are key principles upon which discussions are based

-Agree clear negotiation goals with the all the representative bodies of the industry
+agree clear negotiation goals with the all the representative bodies of the industry

 Set ambitious objectives for the future of MHRA as a world-leading regulator:

-Creating a framework through which mutual recognition of EMA decisions and actions is possible
+creating a framework through which mutual recognition of EMA decisions and actions is possible

-Enabling new partnerships with other national regulatory bodies such as the FDA
+enabling new partnerships with other national regulatory bodies such as the FDA

-Encouraging the development of new policy and regulatory processes suitable for the latest developments in science and innovation.
+encouraging the development of new policy and regulatory processes suitable for the latest developments in science and innovation.

-Revising the scope of EAMS to include drug and device combinations, cell therapies and genetic treatments; simplifying its operation and set adoption requirements for NHSE.
+revising the scope of EAMS to include drug and device combinations, cell therapies and genetic treatments; simplifying its operation and set adoption requirements for NHSE.

-Adopting a mindset to minimise the bureaucratic burden on industry.
+adopting a mindset to minimise the bureaucratic burden on industry

-Reinvest a proportion of the savings from future EU rebates into the Biomedical Catalyst
+reinvest a proportion of the savings from future EU rebates into the Biomedical Catalyst

-Continue EU collaborations in academia and research bodies
+continue EU collaborations in academia and research bodies

-Taking a positive approach to immigration than enables mobility of talent in and out of the UK
+take a positive approach to immigration than enables mobility of talent in and out of the UK

-Ensuring access to the single market for medicines
+ensure access to the single market for medicines

 EMIG is a member of The European Confederation of Pharmaceutical Entrepreneurs (EUCOPE), founded in 2008 to represent companies and associations active in research, development, production and distribution of pharmaceutical products; EUCOPE seeks to enhance their scientific, technical, economic and legal objectives across Europe.